Covid in Scotland: Infection rate reaches highest level

 The UK's JCVI vaccine advisory body has refused to give the green light to vaccinating healthy children aged 12-15 years old on health grounds alone.

+However, an extra 200,000 teenagers across the UK who have underlying conditions will now be eligible for two doses.

-But chief medical officers in all four UK nations are considering whether wider issues such as disruption to education tips the balance towards vaccinating more teenagers.
+Chief medical officers in all four UK nations are also considering whether wider issues such as disruption to education tips the balance towards vaccinating more teenagers.

 I thank JCVI for advice in relation to vaccinating 12-15yr olds.— Humza Yousaf (@HumzaYousaf) September 3, 2021